dnesting/lua-jsond/README.md

 This allows you to use JSON fields as dissector fields, allowing the UI to maintain a reference to the original packet data.

+Status:
-Status: This is under active development and unstable.
+This is under active development and unstable.
+It's also nearly unacceptably slow and its value is questionable.

 # Usage